 part.
 To achieve that, we needed to intercept the light in front of the

 film and route it to the viewfinder.
 This is where the "reflex" mirror comes in.
 SLR cameras have been around for the past 60 years.

 Now, in the age of digital cameras, all cameras have suddenly

-become single-lens, or could be.
+become single-lens, or could have been.
 It is because the image received by the sensor